Definition

 Representing decimal numbers in binary format

-As mentioned earlier, the binary numbering system only works with 1s and 0s.
+As noted, the binary numbering system only works with 1s and 0s.
 However, the position of just these two digits can represent many more numbers.
 The examples in the previous section show how any decimal number from 0 to 255 can be represented using binary numbers.
 Numbers larger than 255 can also be represented by adding more bits to an 8-bit binary number.

 Here are the decimal numbers from zero to 20 and their binary equivalents.